jamesvillarrubia/pullcraft/README.md

 ## Configuration Options and CLI Flags

 PullCraft can be configured using a `.pullcraftrc` file, environment variables, or command-line options.
+The config file is ingested via [cosmiconfig](https://github.com/davidtheclark/cosmiconfig), so it's location and format is quite flexible.
 The configuration is resolved in the following order:

 1. Command-line options
 2. Configuration file